rwk506/terraberry/README.md

 <a name="Other"/>
 <h4>Other Information</h4>

-Contributors: RWK, TDM, KA, WM <br />
+Contributors: RWK, TD, KA, WM <br />
 Contact: May be made through GitHub. <br />
 About the creators: We are a group of PhD Astro students at the University of Florida.
 We look at all sorts of stars and galaxies in the Universe across space and time.
-But, we know that nothing is as important as our Earth.
-We are passionate about improving the well-being of our planet and providing people the power to make everyday choices to make the world cleaner and healthier.
+However, we know that nothing is as important as our Earth.
+We are passionate about improving the well-being of our planet and providing people with the power to make everyday choices that make the world cleaner and healthier.
 <br /><br />